Alex-Amayo/zero-to-app/README.md

 1. Log in to [Vercel](https://vercel.com/), import your GitHub repository and follow the prompts.
 2. Set the **Build Command** to `yarn export:web` and the **Output Directory** to `dist`.
 3. Click "Deploy" to start the process.
-Once complete, your project will be built and deployed to a unique URL.

 # Folder Structure